-A look ahead at the notable goings on in the township in coming days.
+A look at the notable goings on in and around Springfield in coming days.

-The Jewish Learning Center hosts its weekly "Torah in Our Times" roundtable doscussion, focusing on Jewish History, tradition, laws and customs, and the Talmud and Kabbalah.
+Every Wednesday evening the Jewish Learning Center hosts a "Torah in our Time" roundtable focusing on Jewish History, tradition, laws and customs and the Talmud and Kabbalah.

-Chabad of Union County hosts a “Caffeine for the Soul” discussion on the Torah's lessons for family life at Barnes & Noble on Route 22.
+Chabad of Union County hosts its “Caffeine for the Soul” discussion on the Torah's lessons for family life at Barnes & Noble on Route 22.

 The Springfield Recreation Department is accepting registrations for their Cheerleading Program.

 Temple Sha'arey Sahlom invites the community to come and meet new Rabbi Ari Rosenberg at their Summer Shabbat service at 8 p.m.
 Dress is casual.